Data Analysis, Interpretation, and Presentation: A Rundown of Data Analytics for SME Managers Workshop

 Data analytics is the practice of iterative, methodical exploration of an organization’s data with emphasis on cleaning, integrating, analysis, visualization, and storytelling.
 It is a pre-requisite to data-driven organizations.
 Data analytics is often utilized to improve performance.

 Data Science.
 We are in the phase of digital transformation, the state of concentration is directed to startups, innovators, change-makers and digital natives.
 Data science is influenced by the following factors: statistics, mathematics, pattern recognition, data mining, machine learning, artificial intelligence, neural networks, data visualization, hypothesis testing, data modeling, big data solution engineering, exploratory data analytics, and modeling and prescriptive analytics.

 Data – Info – Knowledge – Insights – Wisdom

-These innovators digs an old data (commonly called “data forensics) and converts it into data sets for comprehensive data problem solving among real generations (new entrepreneurs).
+These innovators dig up old data (commonly called “data forensics) and convert it into data sets for comprehensive data problem solving among real generations (new entrepreneurs).

 Data Science works together with problem solving, topical analytical techniques, domain expertise, business analysis, stakeholder management, storytelling ability, business communication, and consulting.